hpcaitech/Open-Sora/README.md

 ## Acknowledgement

+Here we only list a few of the projects.
+For other works and datasets, please refer to our report.

 * [ColossalAI](https://github.com/hpcaitech/ColossalAI): A powerful large model parallel acceleration and optimization system.
 * [DiT](https://github.com/facebookresearch/DiT): Scalable Diffusion Models with Transformers.